154th battalion of Schutzmannschaft

 The 154th Schutzmannschaft Battalion was a Schutzmannschaft police unit of the German Auxiliary Police formed in July 1942 in Simferopol.
 It was one of eight so-called Tatar Schutzmannschaft battalions.
-The battalion trained in Simferopol and remained there as a reserve unit after training (except for one platoon, which was sent to the village of Beshuy for service).
-By October 1942, the battalion's strength was 679 men.
+The battalion was trained in Simferopol and remained there as a reserve unit after its training, except for one platoon, which was sent to the village of Beshuy for service.
+By October 1942, the battalion's strength had reached 679 men.

 According to Ukrainian historians Oleh Bazhan and Ivan Dereiko, around 350 Ukrainian prisoners of war were transferred to the 154th Battalion in December 1942.
 Ivan Dereiko claims the battalion was formed based on a Ukrainian labor column, with a few Tatar officers, and that 350 Ukrainians were only redistributed to other units at the end of 1943, replaced by local volunteers.

 The 154th Battalion conducted raids and uncovered Soviet party property in Simferopol.

-According to German command reports on the battalion's activities from November 9 to December 28, 1942:
+German command reports on the battalion's activities from November 9 to December 28, 1942 include the following details: